fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `BankAccount` class includes fields for `AccountNumber`, `Balance`, `InterestRate`, `AccountType`, and `CustomerId`.
 The `AccountNumber` field is read-only and is initialized in the instance constructors.
 The `Balance` field is read-write and can be changed at any time.
 The `AccountType` field is read-write and can be changed at any time.
 The `CustomerId` field is read-only and is initialized in the instance constructors.
 The `BankAccount` class also has a static field `s_nextAccountNumber` which is used to generate unique account numbers for each new account.
 This field is initialized in a static constructor, which is called only once when the class is first loaded.
 The static constructor uses the `Random` class to generate a random starting value for `s_nextAccountNumber`.
 Additionally, the static constructor initializes the static field `InterestRate` to 0.

     The class also includes two instance constructors.
 The first instance constructor takes a single parameter, `customerIdNumber`, and initializes the `AccountNumber` and `CustomerId` fields.
-The second instance constructor takes three parameters: `customerIdNumber`, `Balance`, and `AccountType`.
-This constructor initializes the AccountNumber, CustomerId, balance, and AccountType fields based on the provided values.
-Both constructors increment the s_nextAccountNumber to ensure that each new account has a unique account number.
+The second instance constructor takes three parameters: `customerIdNumber`, `balance`, and `accountType`.
+This constructor initializes the `AccountNumber`, `CustomerId`, `Balance`, and `AccountType` fields based on the provided values.
+Both constructors increment the `s_nextAccountNumber` to ensure that each new account has a unique account number.
 The static constructor initializes the `s_nextAccountNumber` and `InterestRate` fields.

 1. Open the Program.cs file.